-Fresh basil smells amazing and it’s one of those herbs that if preserved dried, lose their scent and flavor dramatically.
+Fresh basil smells amazing, but basil dries out quickly and loses their scent and flavor dramatically.

 Many people preserve fresh basil by freezing it into pesto cubes in the summer months.
 What if you don’t like pesto?
 This way of preserving basil is for you!

 Your kitchen will also smell divine while you preserve your fresh basil!

 Unlike many methods of preserving foods, this one only requires 5-10 mins of your time plus a few hours for freezing.
 I personally love and use a stainless steel ice cube tray, it has a neat mechanism that helps to cut and pop out what I’m freezing.